wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-upgrade.rst

 The second step is to change the image of the pod in each file that deploys each node of the Wazuh cluster.

-These files are the *statefulSet* files:
+These files are the *StatefulSet* files:

     - wazuh-master-sts.yaml
     - wazuh-worker-0-sts.yaml